dbt-labs/docs.getdbt.com/docs/introduction/what-is-dbt.md

 ### 1. A dbt Project
 A dbt project is a directory of `.sql` and .`yml` files.
 The directory must contain at a minimum:
-* Models: A <<glossary:model>> is a single `.sql` file.
+* Models: A model is a single `.sql` file.
 Each model contains a single `select` statement that either transforms raw data into a dataset that is ready for analytics, or, more often, is an intermediate step in such a transformation.
 * A project file: a `dbt_project.yml` file which configures and defines your dbt project.

 Projects also typically contains a number of other resources, including tests, snapshots, and seed files (see [below](doc:introduction#section-what-else-can-dbt-do-)).

 If you are starting a project from scratch, see [Create a project](doc:creating-a-project).

-Alternatively, if your organization already has a dbt project, see [Use an existing project](doc:use-an-existing-project) .
+Alternatively, if your organization already has a dbt project, see [Use an existing project](doc:use-an-existing-project).
-[block:callout]
-{
-  "type": "info",
-  "title": "Check out our sample dbt project",
+> **Check out our sample dbt project**
-  "body": "Want to check out a sample project?
-Have a look at our [Jaffle Shop](https://github.com/fishtown-analytics/jaffle_shop) project on GitHub!"
+Want to check out a sample project?
+Have a look at our [Jaffle Shop](https://github.com/fishtown-analytics/jaffle_shop) project on GitHub!
-}
-[/block]

 ### 2. A connection to your data warehouse
 dbt connects to your data warehouse to run data transformation queries.
 As such, you’ll need a data warehouse with source data loaded in it to use dbt. dbt natively supports connections to Snowflake, BigQuery, Redshift and Postgres data warehouses, and there’s a number of community-supported adapters for other warehouses (see [docs](doc:supported-databases)).